In today's digital age, businesses are always looking for new ways to connect with their customers.

 There can many benefits specific to certain businesses or use-cases, but here are the common benefits:

-Digital catalogs are not limited by geography.
+Digital catalogues are not limited by geography.
 Your catalog can be accessible to anyone with an internet connection, allowing you to reach a global audience.
 This expanded reach can help you tap into new markets and increase your customer base.

 David Gurita, E-commerce Digital & UX Design Lead, El Corte Inglés Portugal

-Digital catalogs can offer an engaging product journey.
+Digital catalogues can offer an engaging product journey.
 With features like interactive images, videos, and links, customers can get a better understanding of the products.
 This enhances user engagement, and provides a more interesting shopping experience.

 We have basically transformed our traditional leaflet into an interactive and a shoppable experience."